fuko-fabio/home_refine/wp-content/plugins/kiwi-social-share/readme.txt

 * The eye-catching approach, leaf style (like a leaf in the wind).
 * Display social icons: before content, after content or both.
 * Display social icons on: posts or pages.
-* They come in 3 different sizes: large, medium & small.
-* SVG icons used for perfectly crisp rendering on all devices.
-* Only 2 HTTP request on the front-end to render the social sharing icons.
-* Amazing loading speed because it only uses 2 files.
+* Amazing loading speed.

 = WordPress Social Media Widget (for website) =

 A WordPress Social Media Widget solution is coming soon, stay tuned.

 **About us:**

-We are a young team of WordPress aficionados who love building WordPress plugins & <a href="https://www.machothemes.com/" rel="friend" target="_blank" title="Profesisonal WordPress themes">Professional WordPress themes</a> over on our theme shop.
+We are a young team of WordPress aficionados who love building WordPress plugins & <a href="https://www.machothemes.com/" rel="friend" target="_blank" title="Premium WordPress themes">Premium WordPress themes</a> over on our theme shop.
 We’re also blogging and wish to help our users find the best <a rel="friend" href="https://www.machothemes.com/blog/cheap-wordpress-hosting/" target="_blank" title="Cheap WordPress Hosting">Cheap WordPress hosting</a> & the best <a href="https://www.machothemes.com/blog/best-free-wordpress-bootstrap-themes/" title="Bootstrap WordPress themes" target="_blank" rel="friend">Bootstrap WordPress Themes</a>.

 == Installation ==

 This section describes how to install the plugin and get it working.